renatabiniek/hush-daisies/README.md

   * **Update link** underneath updates the quantity in the basket.
   * The subtotal changes accordingly and **toast** message with updated basket preview appears with each update.
   * A **basket summary** including totals and delivery, as well as a message about free delivery threshold when applicable appears underneath the basket items.
-  * **Bin icon** is diplayed next to each item in the basket and can be clicked to delete the selected item.
+  * **Bin icon** is displayed next to each item in the basket and can be clicked to delete the selected item.
 A toast message appears to confirm.
   * If there are no items in the basket, a message and **Add something button** appear.
 Once clicked, the button leads to the all products page.
   * **Keep shopping button** redirects to the products page
   * **Secure checkout button** redirects to the checkout page